ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Objects as Keys — The Mind‑Bending Behavior Nobody Warned You About - <a href="https://medium.com/@akanksha.mohanty.sg/javascript-objects-as-keys-the-mind-bending-behavior-nobody-warned-you-about-c5c396ab6122?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akanksha Mohanty`**

+<blockquote>Have you ever written something like this?
+Continue reading on Medium »</blockquote>

+<h3>2.
+No 1 Full Stack Java Online Training Institute in Hyderabad — Start Your IT Career with Confidence - <a href="https://medium.com/@veligodunaveenkumar/no-1-full-stack-java-online-training-institute-in-hyderabad-start-your-it-career-with-confidence-9063e38bf5dc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Veligodunaveenkumar`**

+<blockquote>Are you searching for the No 1 Full Stack Java Online Training Institute in Hyderabad that can truly transform your career and make you…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Software Industry Trends Every Java Student Must Know in 2026 - <a href="https://medium.com/@veligodunaveenkumar/software-industry-trends-every-java-student-must-know-in-2026-344a49afce30?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>Introduction: The Industry Is Changing Faster Than Ever
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 The this Keyword in JavaScript — the most misunderstood concept, finally explained - <a href="https://medium.com/@farkyasaloni/the-this-keyword-in-javascript-the-most-misunderstood-concept-finally-explained-f798ed1d494e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Saloni Farkya`**

 <blockquote>There was a time when I thought I understood this in JavaScript.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 Javascript’s queueMicrotask vs requestAnimationFrame: Which Runs First and Why? - <a href="https://medium.com/@TheJsMaster/javascripts-queuemicrotask-vs-requestanimationframe-which-runs-first-and-why-a043182cc098?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `TheJsMaster`**

 <blockquote>which runs first?
 Promise.resove().then() or queueMicrotask or requestAnimationFrame?
-Continue reading on Medium »</blockquote>

-<h3>4.
-Beyond the Browser: How I Use JavaScript to Build Systems, Not Just Interfaces - <a href="https://medium.com/illumination/beyond-the-browser-how-i-use-javascript-to-build-systems-not-just-interfaces-a516d383948e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ford Lucas`**

-<blockquote>The Architecture Patterns and Automation Workflows That Changed My JavaScript Career.
-Continue reading on ILLUMINATION »</blockquote>

-<h3>5.
-Why Most Java Developers Don’t Grow Beyond Mid-Level in 2026? - <a href="https://medium.com/@veligodunaveenkumar/why-most-java-developers-dont-grow-beyond-mid-level-in-2026-6b863ca99102?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Veligodunaveenkumar`**

-<blockquote>Most Mid-Level Java Developers don’t grow because they focus only on coding tasks and ignore Java System Design, Spring Boot Microservices…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Native English Speaker — Technical Interview Support (Web Development) - <a href="https://medium.com/@brentgibson962/native-english-speaker-technical-interview-support-web-development-a6c1272686a7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brent Gibson`**

-<blockquote>We are seeking a native English speaker with basic web development experience to assist in conductin job interviews for web development…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Javascript Interview Question of the Day #17 [Talk::Overflow] - <a href="https://medium.com/@valpetaltechlabs/javascript-interview-question-of-the-day-17-talk-overflow-dd6aa8cc7401?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ValPetal Tech Labs`**

-<blockquote>This post explains a quiz originally shared as a LinkedIn poll.
 Continue reading on Medium »</blockquote>

 <br/>